-WHICH features and characteristics of home and motor insurance are most attractive to customers?
-This question has been foremost in the minds of insurance executives in recent years.
-The answers are gaining in urgency as the ongoing social and economic consequences of COVID-19 are leading many customers to consider the value and flexibility of insurance products in terms of changing circumstances and needs.
+WHICH features and characteristics of home and engine insurance are most attractive to customers?
+This question has been at the forefront of insurance executives' minds in recent years.
+The answers are becoming increasingly pressing as the ongoing social and economic effects of COVID-19 are causing many customers to contemplate the worth and adaptability of insurance products in light of changing circumstances and requirements.

 Five main findings emerge from the survey: